Prouty89/js-el/read.md

 - Create a result immediately, or provide an answer or output (return) to be used by other pieces of our application.

+## On OOP

+- JS objects: Data models that allow us to combine methods and properties for a specific data set in a structured way.

+## Dot Notation vs Bracket Notation

+- course.title      course["title"]
+- Bracket notation is good for when you have to access a property, converting it into a string.

+## Closures

+-